Z27a/Redback-NMP-Opendrive/README.md

 Input format: JSON file containing a list `data` of (x,y) coordinates such that for any `i`, 0 <= i < len(list), `data[i]` and `data[i+1]` are going to be connected by this program.

+Run `python3 main.py` to generate the output from "input1.json".

 Output format: Opendrive .xodr file

 #### How it works